octobercms/docs/plugin-mail.md

 <a name="mail-templates" class="anchor" href="#mail-templates"></a>
 ## Using mail templates

-Mail templates can be created in the back-end area via *Settings > Mail > Mail templates*.
+Mail templates reside in the database and can be created in the back-end area via *Settings > Mail > Mail templates*.
 The **code** specified in the template is a unique identifier and cannot be changed once created.

 The process for sending these emails is the same.
 For example, if you create a template with code *this.is.my.email* you can send it using this PHP code: